Ricky White

-Ricky Leon White III (born February 6, 2002) is an American professional football wide receiver and return specialist for the Seattle Seahawks of the National Football League (NFL).
+Ricky Leon White III (born February 6, 2002) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Michigan State Spartans and UNLV Rebels and was selected by the Seahawks in the seventh round of the 2025 NFL draft.

 Early life

 White was born in Dayton, Ohio, and attended Marietta High School in Marietta, Georgia, where he hauled in 55 receptions for 1,006 yards and 13 touchdowns as a senior.
 He committed to play college football for the Michigan State Spartans.

 College career

 Michigan State

-In week 10 of the 2020 season, White hauled in eight receptions for 196 yards and a touchdown in an upset win over Michigan, with his 196 receiving yards setting the Michigan State freshman record.
-He finished the 2020 season with ten catches for 223 yards and one touchdown in three games.
-In 2021, White did not appear in any games.
-After the season, he entered the NCAA transfer portal.
+White began his college career at Michigan State University.
+In week 10 of the 2020 season, he recorded eight receptions for 196 yards and a touchdown in an upset victory over Michigan, setting the Spartans' freshman single-game receiving yards record.
+He finished the 2020 season with ten catches for 223 yards and one touchdown across three games.
+White did not appear in any games during the 2021 season and entered the NCAA transfer portal following the year.